aws-samples/aws-secure-environment-accelerator/documentation/architecture/index.md

 An EC2 instance deployed in the Workload VPCs can join the domain corresponding to the Microsoft AD in `Central` provided the following conditions are all true:

 1. The instance needs a network path to the Central VPC (given by the Segregated TGW RT), and appropriate security group assignment
-2. The Microsoft AD should be 'shared' with the account the EC2 instance resides in (The Accelerator Architecture recommends these directories are shared  to workload accounts)
+2. The Microsoft AD should be 'shared' with the account the EC2 instance resides in (The *AWS Secure Environment Architecture* recommends these directories are shared  to workload accounts)
 3. The instance has the AWS managed policies `AmazonSSMManagedInstanceCore` and `AmazonSSMDirectoryServiceAccess` attached to its IAM role, or runs under a role with at least the permission policies given by the combination of these two managed policies.
 4. The EC2's VPC has an associated resolver rule that directs DNS queries for the AD domain to the Central VPC.